Here are some useful ideas about living with off grid solar in New Zealand.

 When the weather is inclement and there is less or no sunshine, you’ll need to cut back on your power usage.
 Conversely, when the sun is out on fine sunny days, you can afford to use more energy.

-Using your system
+Using your off grid solar system

 Your off-grid solar system will be set size and capacity.
 It will supply your needs up to a maximum level of electricity.
 This is important if you would like to use or operate several appliances at one – especially if those appliances are high-draw.
 For example heat pumps and spa pools.
 Power Station will design and customise the right sized system for you based on your needs.